arashnm80/arashnm80.github.io/handbook/play-to-win-or-don't-play-at-all.md

 **but there might be a black swan chance to find or create an oasis.**
 **so leave or or total-war for narrow possibility to live**

-life is a bitch and it always assaults you with a gigantic shitpile of pain, failure and heartbreak. what am i gonna do about it? am i going to freak out, break down in my stress and cry in bathroom? or am i gonna stay calm and fight back like hell?
+life is a bitch and it always assaults us with a gigantic shitpile of pain, failure and heartbreak. what am i gonna do about it? am i going to freak out, break down in my stress and cry in bathroom? or am i gonna stay calm and fight back like hell?

 in an idealistic world, would i have liked/wanted to be like this? to endure this much pain and sacrifice in fighting?
 FUCK NO.